Aerocar

-Aerocar International's Aerocar (often called the Taylor Aerocar) was an American roadable aircraft designed and built by Moulton Taylor in Longview, Washington in 1949.
+Aerocar International's Aerocar (often called the Taylor Aerocar) is an American roadable aircraft designed and built by Moulton Taylor in Longview, Washington in 1949.
 Although six examples were made, it never entered large-scale production.
 It is considered one of the first practical flying cars.

 Design and development

 Taylor began designing a roadable aircraft in 1946.
 During a trip to Delaware, he met inventor Robert E. Fulton, Jr., who had designed an earlier roadable airplane, the Airphibian, with detachable wings.
 Taylor's prototype, the Aerocar, utilized folding wings that allowed the road vehicle to be converted into flight mode in five minutes by one person.
 When the rear license plate was flipped up, the operator could connect the propeller shaft and attach a pusher propeller.
 The same engine drove the front wheels through a three-speed manual transmission.
 When operated as an aircraft, the road transmission was left in neutral (though backing up during taxiing was possible by the using the reverse gear).
 On the road, the wings and tail unit were towed behind the vehicle.
 Taylor also put the propeller on the back of the car so it did not have to be removed when the Aerocar went on the road.
 Aerocars could drive up to 60 miles per hour and had a top airspeed of 110 miles per hour.
 An early-1950s "Industry on Parade" film shows Taylor driving and piloting his Aerocar, as well as footage of manufacture.